tjhickey724/CS_EGP_playbook/_chapters/800-Incubator/140-lower-stakes-assessments.md

 ## Applicability

-Lower-stakes assessments depend on revisions or retakes, so having multiple versions of an assessment (or an alternative activity to revise work) may be necessary as students will be eager to discuss assesment results with each other.
-This discussion is a form of learning, but it necessitates a different activity to revise work other than simply retaking the same assessment again.
+Lower-stakes assessments depend on revisions or retakes, so having multiple versions of an assessment (or an alternative activity to revise work) may be necessary as students will be eager to discuss assessment results with each other.
+This discussion is a form of learning, but it requires a different activity to revise work other than simply retaking the same assessment again.

 ## How to Implement